juancalpz23/holbertonschool-printf/README.md

-### holbertonschool-printf
+### _PRINTF

 ## Project Description

-We made our own printf() function in this group project.
+We made our own _printf() function in this group project.

-We decided to name our function "printf()", This function uses the output according to the format and write output to stdout (standard output stream).
+We decided to name our function "_printf()", This function uses the output according to the format and write output to stdout (standard output stream).

 The format string is a char string.
 The format contains ordinary characters that are copied without change on the output stream with conversion specifications which results in fetching zero or more arguments.